andrusstrockiy/asteracct/Readme.md

         <pre> cd /opt </pre>
       + and clone it:
         <pre>sudo git clone https://github.com/andrusstrockiy/asteracct.git</pre>
-2. Change permissions for installation folder if you not running script as a root:
+2. Change permissions for installation folder in case you not planning of  running that script as a root:
     <pre> chown _your_login_username_ /opt/asteracct/* </pre>
 3. Edit asterisk dialplan __extensions.conf__ set the following global variables in _general_ section of that file
     <pre>